platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/customize.md

 ## `.environment`

-Platform.sh runs `source .environment` in the [app root](../../../create-apps/app-reference.md#root-directory) when a project starts and when you log into an environment over SSH.
+Platform.sh runs `source .environment` in the [app root](../../../create-apps/app-reference.md#root-directory) when a project starts, before cron commands are run, and when you log into an environment over SSH.
 That gives you a place to do extra environment variable setup before the app runs, including modifying the system `$PATH` and other shell level customizations.